The Regulated Rate Option in Alberta

 Starting in 2001, customers gained access to retailer-provided electricity, thanks to the process of deregulation that began in 1996 with the passage of the Electric Utilities Act the previous year.
 In the past, businesses and residents were simply stuck with paying the going rate to whichever utility operated in their area.
 The passage of the EUA changed this.
 Customers gained the ability to choose their electricity retailer, based upon their personal preferences for price, price stability, service quality and other attributes.

-However, it made sense to provide a safety net, to make sure there was a baseline price in place for businesses and residents to fall back on in the case of high retail electricity rates or other unanticipated problems.
+However, it made sense to provide a safety net, to make sure there was a baseline price in place for businesses and residents to fall back on in the case of high retail electricity rates, low credit scores, or other unanticipated problems.
 All areas of Alberta still have a designated energy provider for each geographic area that provides electricity at regulated rates.
 When someone chooses not to sign up with an electricity retailer, they automatically get their electricity from — and pay their bills to — that default utility company.
 Any business or residence that uses less than 250,000 kWh per year can choose to pay the regulated rate.

-How RRO Rates Are Determined
+How the ROLR Rates Are Determined

-RRO Providers
+RORL Providers

 - Direct Energy Regulated Services